tavindev/csgoempire-api/README.md

-# Unofficial CSGOEmpire API
+# Unofficial CSGOEmpire API Wrapper
-The unofficial CSGOEmpire API for JavaScript
+The unofficial CSGOEmpire API JavaScript Wrapper

-You can find the official documentation [here](https://github.com/OfficialCSGOEmpire/API-Docs#csgoempire-api-key-documentation)
+You can find the official api documentation [here](https://github.com/OfficialCSGOEmpire/API-Docs#csgoempire-api-key-documentation)

-The api is not complete yet.
+This wrapper is not complete yet.
 If you feel like contributing, open a pull request proposing a change :)

 ## Usage